 Various institutions have different ways of going about this.
 There are some funds that focus on a specific product or market, while others aim for steady growth over time.
 Some institutional investors are willing to take on a substantial amount of risk because their clients are willing to take on a substantial amount of risk.
 Other growth-centric funds are more risk-averse.

 As an investor looking to park your money somewhere other than a bank account to try and get a return, you have lots of different options.
-While these institutions have a big effect on the market, their assets under management is made up of money from people like you and me.
+While these institutions have a big effect on the market, their assets under management are made up of money from people like you and me.
 You can shop around these various institutions looking for the one that best fits your needs, capital, and risk level.
 No matter your investment goals, there is a fund out there suited to your needs.

 Institutional Investors are made up of everyday individuals, but their reach far exceeds that of the layperson.
-They invest on behalf of others to remove the burden of investing for yourself.
+They invest on behalf of others to remove the burden of investing for themselves.
 Furthermore, they are good at what they do and exert a significant amount of influence over financial markets.

 While it may seem like they have a disproportionate amount of control over the markets, they also help the gears keep turning and markets stay moving.
 Anyone can become an investor whether they do it themselves or have an institution do it for them.